Table of Contents

 Fresh Fruit All Day Everyday

-Not to be overshadowed by the out-of-bounds seafood scene, the fruterías in Baja do not hold back.
+Not to be overshadowed by the seafood scene, the fruterías in Baja do not hold back.
 Honestly, the produce there is so fresh we’re happy to enjoy it as is, but it’s hard to resist the classic combo of fresh fruit topped with chamoy (aka a sweet, salty, spicy, sour seasoning that’s traditional south-of-the-border).

 Locally-Crafted Real Del Castillo Cheese